 Aimed at: adventure seekers (wild campers, bikepackers, climbers)

-Some top picks:
+Some top tents:

-Soloist 1-person 3-season tent
+Soloist 1-person three-season tent

 - Firm favourite backpacking tent for many a solo wild camper